trexinc/evil-programmers/trunk/ESC-TSC-Mini/readme.txt

 -----

 What this plugin does, it lets you change the settings of ESC for  the  current editor session.
-To use this plugin you'll need FAR version 1.70 build  2087  or newer and the ESC plugin version 1.0 or newer.
+To use this plugin you'll need Far version 3.0 or newer and ESC plugin version 2.7 or newer.
 ESC is an excellent creation  by Ivan Sintyurin <spinoza@mail.ru> which is currently maintained by me.
 To get hold of your own copy of ESC visit: http://plugring.farmanager.com/ - The PlugRinG